 We received a question regarding salary expectations and the potential problems with lowering those expectations.
 Francesca Gino, Tandon Family Professor of Business Administration at Harvard Business School and author of Sidetracked: Why Our Decisions Get Derailed, and How We Can Stick to the Plan (Harvard Business Review Press, 2013) shared an answer that’s applicable not just to this case, but to many negotiation situations.

-I have pushed pretty hard in salary negotiations for a job with a new company.
+Q: I have pushed pretty hard in regard to salary expectations for a job with a new company.
 In my last discussion with the HR person, he presented some convincing evidence suggesting that the high figure I tried to justify is off the mark.
 Given how hard I pushed for the higher salary, I am hesitant to back down at this point.
 Wouldn’t doing so make me look bad?

 A: Most of us share the concern that others will judge us negatively if we change our minds after arguing for a certain issue.
 From politics to business to our personal lives, we stick to our core arguments and refuse to back down even when faced with good evidence that we’re wrong.